This TAXguide sets out the answers to various questions raised during ICAEW webinars.

 Who can claim a digital exemption from MTD income tax and when will it be possible to apply?

-A digital exclusion exemption can be claimed where it’s not practical to use software to keep digital records or submit them (this may be due to age, disability, location or another reason) or by practising members of a religious society (or order) whose beliefs are incompatible with using electronic communications or keeping electronic records. has been possible to make an application since the end of September 2025.
-To avoid making unnecessary applications, ICAEW would only recommend applying once a taxpayer has been informed that they are mandated.
+A digital exclusion exemption can be claimed where it’s not practical to use software to keep digital records or submit them (this may be due to age, disability, location or another reason) or by practising members of a religious society (or order) whose beliefs are incompatible with using electronic communications or keeping electronic records.
+It has been possible to make an application since the end of September 2025 and HMRC’s guidance sets out when taxpayers should apply depending on the year that they expect to be mandated.
+If applying by post, it is recommended that the following subject line is used ‘Making Tax Digital for Income Tax - digitally excluded application’.

 Agent access (ASA and multiple agents)